 Overview

-Teaching aims to put the theory of forensic toxicology into the context of different case types, including criminal, workplace drug testing, sports doping, family law, and death investigation.
-Students have the opportunity to learn about the processes involved in providing high-quality forensic toxicology evidence, starting from the chain of custody through to the case strategy, preparation of biological samples and advanced instrumental analysis, to interpretation and presentation of evidence.
+The course places theoretical knowledge into the context of real-world case types, including criminal investigations, workplace drug testing, and death investigations.
+Participants have the opportunity to learn about the entire forensic process, from maintaining the chain of custody to the interpretation and presentation of evidence in legal settings.

 Programme Structure